What English Language Test should you take?

 In the end then, which test should I choose?
 TOEFL vs IELTS

-But increasingly as both tests are accepted in most English-speaking post-secondary institutions around the world, your decision will be based on which test feels more comfortable and appropriate for you personally.
+But increasingly as both tests are accepted in most English-speaking post-secondary institutions around the world, your decision will also be based on which test feels more comfortable and appropriate for you personally.